TimNN/chaud/README.md

 [`log`](https://docs.rs/log) crate is used for that purpose.

-Many things can go wrong while hot-reloading, so to avoid any confusion it is important that you enable logging for Chaud at least at the "warn" level.
+Many things can go wrong while hot-reloading, so to avoid any confusion it is important that you enable logging for Chaud at least at the **`warn`** level.

 If you do not configure any logger, Chaud will install a simple one (which prints to stderr) for you.

-If you do configure your own logger, but do not enable at least the "warn" level for Chaud, Chaud will print a single message to stderr complaining about that fact.
+If you do configure your own logger, but do not enable at least the **`warn`** level for Chaud, Chaud will print a single message to stderr complaining about that fact.
 (You can disable this behavior with the `silence-log-level-warning` feature).

+### Log Levels

+- **`error`**: Unrecoverable errors, hot-reloading will not work
+- **`warn`**: Potentially recoverable errors, hot-reloading likely won't work correctly
+- **`info`**: High-level messages about what Chaud is doing
+  - Enable this to know approximately what Chaud is doing.
+- **`debug`**: Detailed messages about what Chaud is doing
+  - Mostly irrelevant, unless you are interested in Chaud's internal operations.
+  - Log volume should be low enough to leave this permanently enabled.
+- **`trace`**: Verbose messages to aid in debugging
+  - Log volume can be quite high.
+  - I recommend only enabling this when Chaud isn't working as expected.

 ## Setup